 Please, do not advertise your pet "free to a good home."

 This will rarely result in finding an appropriate home for

-your hound and might even result in sending the dog off to
+your beagle and might even result in sending the dog off to

 some very unscrupulous people.
 HBHR can help you with

 HBHR cannot list a dog as available for adoption unless/until